BenTechCoder/fulltechsimgear/src/guide/2021-05-28-my-third-article.md

 ---
-title: How to build the shifter
+title: How to build the H shifter
 description: Shifter guide
 date: 2021-05-28
 author: Ben